brentlintner/linus/TRACKER.md

 ## Current

+* Bug: Each file part is immediately written to the file (should be batched?)
 * Bug: Sometimes the model doesn't write within the constraints of the output
   * Turn down temperature for more focused responses, maybe helps wrapping?
 (SET TO 0.4 to 0.6)
   * Update prompt (DONE)
-  * Rename Part to Chunk?
 * As the model produces the output, the library can monitor the token count live (show in status if verbose)
     * Log token metadata on each response (usage_metadata=GenerateContentResponseUsageMetadata)
 * If the token count reaches a limit, cut off the model, finish the wrapper if it's a file, show a warning, and force continue